jscrane/Tasks/README.md

 Remarks
 -------
 * There are two tasks, one explicitly created (Blink), and the other implicit (the "main task").
+* An explicit task has its own stack whose size is specified by the template argument (here 128 words).
 * Tasks are of equal priority and run until completion --- until they run out of things to do; by blocking on a semaphore or other synchronization object.
-* In the example, two tasks coordinate turning an LED off and on using two semaphores.
+* The tasks coordinate turning an LED off and on using two semaphores.

 Integration with Interrupted
 ----------------------------